Skip to main content

 Utilities Customer Service

-Independence Utilities customer service is relocating to Independence Municipal Commons (20201 E Jackson Drive) in March 2026.
+Independence Utilities customer service & Bill Pay relocated to Independence Municipal Commons (20201 E Jackson Drive) in March 2026.
 Customers will be able to pay their bill in person, speak to customer service representatives, receive bill counseling, and pay at convenient outdoor kiosks at this new location.

-- The final day of operations at Independence Utilities Center (IUC) is Wednesday March 4, 2026.
+• The final day of operations at Independence Utilities Center (IUC) was Wednesday, March 4, 2026.

-- Utilities Customer Service will open at Independence Municipal Commons (IMC) on Monday March 9, 2026.
+• Utilities Customer Service opened at Independence Municipal Commons (IMC) on Monday, March 9, 2026.

 Police Records

-The Independence Police Records Unit at 223 N Memorial Drive, including the Information Desk, is relocating to 17221 E 23rd Street (former Independence Utilities Center).
+The Independence Police Records Unit at 223 N Memorial Drive, including the Information Desk, relocated to 17221 E 23rd Street S (former Independence Utilities Center).

 Municipal Court

-Independence Municipal Court is moving to 223 N Memorial Drive (current PD Headquarters).
+Independence Municipal Court moved to 223 N Memorial Drive (current PD Headquarters).

-- Will reopen at 223 N. Memorial Drive on Monday March 30.
+• The court reopened at 223 N. Memorial Drive on Monday, March 30.

 To check your court case, visit courts.mo.gov or municipalrecordsearch.com/independencemo.